greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_container_using.html.md

 ### <a id="prereq"></a>Prerequisites

-- You are using PL/Container version XX
+- You are using PL/Container version 2.4.0.
-- You are using Docker version XX
+- You are using a Docker installation with a Docker engine version v19.03 or newer.
 - You have root or sudo permission on the remote host.

 ### <a id="setup_host"></a>Configure the Remote Host